 In most situations, you’re going to be setting your own hours as a remote worker.
 At Venngage, everybody (including the marketing team) has flex-hours but that comes with a caveat.

-It can often result in overworking due to lack of a clear schedule or work hours.
+It can often result in overworking due to a lack of a clear schedule or work hours.
 So, when working remotely make sure you create a clear schedule of the time you’ll start working and the time you’ll end.

 Here’s an example of a weekly work schedule template you can edit as you see fit: